 BA in Paralegal Studies

-The Bachelor of Arts requires a total of 120 credits combining required general education courses and Paralegal Studies courses, and offers significant opportunity for expanding work in paralegal studies through electives.
+The Bachelor of Arts is an online program and requires a total of 120 credits combining required general education courses and Paralegal Studies courses, and offers significant opportunity for expanding work in paralegal studies through electives.

 About the Program